ms-iot/content/en-US/win10/samples/BLEGatt.md

 6. Barometric pressure sensor (Epcos T5400)

+This sample needs Visual Studio Update 1 with SDK version 10586 for build and latest version of IoT Core OS on the device.

 For the sample, we are running firmware version 1.4.1 on the SensorTag.
 More detailed information about the SensorTag can be found [here](http://processors.wiki.ti.com/index.php/SensorTag_User_Guide){:target="_blank"}.

 [Click here to order a SensorTag from Texas Instruments.](http://www.ti.com/tool/cc2650stk#buy){:target="__blank"}